vuejs/awesome-vue/README.md

   - [vue-mixins](https://github.com/paulpflug/vue-mixins) A collection of mixins aimed to replace some jQuery functionality
   - [vue-filters](https://github.com/paulpflug/vue-filters) A collection of filters
   - [vue-round-filter](https://github.com/rascada/vue-round-filter) filter for rounding with whichever decimal accuracy
+  - [vue-paginate](https://github.com/TahaSh/vue-paginate) A simple plugin to use pagination in vue.js. by @TahaSh

 ### Projects Using Vue.js